crsullivan/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are saved in local storage, granted upon successful login, and used to authenticate a user to give them access to parts of a site (and the data therein) that wouldn't have been accessible if said user had not logged in under an authorized account.
+Tokens can also be taken away to logout a user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Utilize an axios login auth utils file to shield API data until a user is logged in and ensure all of your site's pages you'd like to keep secure are shielded by PrivateRoutes.

 - [ ] Describe how web servers work.

+web servers 'serve' information to users upon request from a specific IP, said data is then displayed in a web page from whatever browser the user is running.
+This combination of servers holding data, and a spiderweb of connected networks throughout the world is the 'internet'

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C(reate) - post
+R(ead) - get
+U(pdate) - put
+D(elete) - delete

 ## Project Set Up